This antique piece is a master class in clever construction.

 The lid fits quite tightly over the pan body, as would be desirable for a braising pan.
 The pan body bulges out slightly at the sides and needs to be compressed a little so that the lid will slide over the top.
 There is definitely a “wrong way” to fit the lid, but even the “right way” — with the pan and lid dovetails lined up on the same side — the fit is quite tight.

 This strip of copper is about 5 centimeters wide and forms the vertical sidewalls of the lid.
-At the bottom, it is bent around and hammered tightly to the flange of the base piece.
+At the bottom, it is bent around the flange of the base piece.
 As it rises above the plane of the lid it bends inward and then flares out.

 This inward bend creates a seal around the edges of the basin atop the flat plane of the lid.